Kunal767/MacstockChat/readme.md

 # How it is created?

 Nodejs is used as backend.
 HTML5, CSS3, JAVASCRIPT and BOOTSTRAP 4 is used for frontend.
 Socket IO framework is also used for realtime functionality.
+Nodejs server of the application is hosted on [heroku.com](https://nodejs-chatserver.herokuapp.com/) and this application is using the server.

 # What is it's purpose?